Nomad-Media/samples-js/saved-search/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Patches a saved search.](ref:patchsavedsearch)
+> For more information about the API call used go to [Patch Saved Search](https://developer.nomad-cms.com/docs/patch-saved-search)

 ## Update Saved Search